 - Attribute Source: Choose an existing Attribute Source from the dropdown menu or enter a new one.

-- Save Source: Click this checkbox to save the Source so it will appear in the Attribute Source dropdown menu in the future for objects belonging to the same owner.
+- Save Source: Check this box to save the Source so it will appear in the Attribute Source dropdown menu in the future for objects belonging to the same owner.

 ThreatConnect® supports Markdown, a plaintext formatting language, with several default Attribute types, including the following: Additional Analysis and Context; Source; Description; TTP Description; Network Protocol Analysis; Signing Certificate Metadata; Tactics, Techniques, and Procedures; Course of Action Recommendation; Capabilities; TTP Description: Email; TTP Description: Malware/Tool Information; and TTP Description: Passwords.

-- From the top navigation bar (Figure 1), hover the cursor over the Settings icon and select SYSTEM SETTINGS from the dropdown menu.
-The System Settings screen will appear.
-Click the Attribute Types tab, and the Attribute Types screen will appear (Figure 6).
+- From the top navigation bar (Figure 1), hover the cursor over the Settings icon and select System Settings from the dropdown menu.
+The System Settings screen will be displayed.
+Click the Attribute Types tab, and the Attribute Types screen will be displayed (Figure 6).

 - Scroll down the table to select the desired Attribute Type (Description in this example), and click on the Modify icon.
-The Configure Attribute Type window will appear (Figure 7).
+The Configure Attribute Type window will be displayed (Figure 7).

 - Check the Allow Markdown box at the bottom left of the screen.

-- Follow Steps 1–3 of the previous section in this article to view the Overview tab of the Details screen for an object.
+- Follow Steps 1–3 of the "Creating an Attribute" section of this article to view the Overview tab of the Details screen for an object.

 - On the Overview tab, scroll down to the Attributes card and click on the Modify icon.
-The Edit Attribute window will appear (Figure 8).
+The Edit Attribute window will be displayed (Figure 8).
 The Markdown icon indicates that the Markdown feature is now enabled for use.

 - In the text box below the Save Source checkbox, enter the desired information in Markdown format (Figure 9).

-- Click the SAVE button, and the Markdown-formatted description will appear under Description (Figure 10) and under Attributes (Figure 11).
+- Click the SAVE button, and the Markdown-formatted description will be displayed in the Description card (Figure 10) and the Attributes card.